QuatraU/GSAuto/README.md

 # GSAuto

-GSAuto, which is the abbriviation of "Genshin impact Auto Script", an automatic script for rescuing travellers from those endless/duplicate/annoying daily request.
+GSAuto, which is the abbriviation of "Genshin impact Auto Script", an automatic script for rescuing travellers from those endless/duplicate/annoying daily requests.
 This is a personal experimental project, please do not use for commercial purposes.
 The ultimate objective of this project is the implementation of GenshinAI.

 We list the basic functions to be realized.